-- Students may be removed, at the discretion of the principal, from any part or all of extra-curricular privileges for time periods up to one (1) full calendar year. - Participation in extra-curricular activities is a privilege offered to and earned by students. - Because participants are serving as representatives of their school and community, their conduct is expected to exemplify high standards at all times. - Participants are expected to adhere to higher standards of academics and conduct than established for the general school population in order to maintain their extra-curricular privileges.

-SUSPENSION A suspension is the removal of a student from a class or classes and all school-related activities for any period of time.
+- Students may be removed, at the discretion of the Executive Director, from any part or all of extracurricular privileges for time periods up to one (1) full calendar year. - Participation in extra-curricular activities is a privilege offered to and earned by students. - Because participants are serving as representatives of their school and community, their conduct is expected to exemplify high standards at all times. - Participants are expected to adhere to higher standards of academics and conduct than established for the general school population in order to maintain their extra-curricular privileges. - SUSPENSION A suspension is the removal of a student from a class or classes and all school-related activities for any period of time.
 The school administration must provide written notification to each of the student's teachers and to the student's parents/legal guardians within one (1) school day of imposing any form of suspension.
 The school administration must keep on file a copy of the notification for any suspension occurring during a school year.
-The principal of the school is responsible for notification, compliance and documentation at his/her school.
-Copies of suspension notification may be discarded at the beginning of each academic year for prior year actions, except for any long-term suspensions or expulsions still in effect.
+The Executive Director of the school is responsible for notification, compliance and documentation at his/her school.
+Copies of suspension notification may be discarded at the beginning of each academic year for prior year actions, except for any long-term suspensions or expulsions still in effect. - SHORT-TERM SUSPENSION Short-term suspension will be at the discretion of the School Administrator and will address behaviors that disrupt the educational process.
+Administrators may impose Interventions/Consequences beyond the minimum mandatory in order to maintain the safety and security of the school population.

-- SHORT-TERM SUSPENSION Short-term suspension will be at the discretion of the School Administrator and will address behaviors that disrupt the educational process.
-Administrators may impose Interventions/Consequences beyond the minimum mandatory in order to maintain the safety and security of the school population. - ♦ Students are removed from school for a period of 1-10 school days at administrator's discretion ♦ Students will be allowed to make-up all class work, homework, tests, quizzes, etc. - ♦ Students may not participate in extracurricular/co-curricular activities/athletics during days of suspension - ◆ Parent/administrator conference required for student to return to school ◆ Student Behavior Contract may be required - LONG-TERM SUSPENSION occurs as a result of a recommendation by a hearing officer at a Disciplinary Due Process Hearing.
+♦ Students are removed from school for a period of 1-10 school days at administrator's discretion ♦ Students will be allowed to make-up all class work, homework, tests, quizzes, etc.

+• Students may not participate in extracurricular/co-curricular activities/athletics during days of suspension

+Parent/administrator conference required for student to return to school Student Behavior Contract may be required

+LONG-TERM SUSPENSION occurs as a result of a recommendation by a hearing officer at a Disciplinary Due Process Hearing.